 The Secretary and Engineer are paid a yearly allowance of \$208 per annum.
-The Engineer has elected to forgo this allowance in the current financial year.
+The Engineer and Secretary have elected to forgo this allowance in the current financial year.

-During the 2020-21 financial year, four ordinary meetings were held, for a duration of approximately two hours each.
+During the 2021-22 financial year, four ordinary meetings were held.
+Each meeting was less than 4 hours in length.